Engaging Parents as Partners in Their Children's Education

 St. Louis Mobile Columbus Montgomery Shreveport Charlotte Orlando YOUR CITY

-Q. How much time typically goes into being a 100 Area Coordinator?
+Q. How much time typically goes into being a Club100+ Program Director?

-A. On average, an area coordinator will spend about 10 hours per week building their city's program for the first month or two.
+A. On average, a program director will spend about 10 hours per week building their city's program for the first month or two.
 This number will decline as your program is established.

 Q. How often are events?

 A. Each program is expected to host a local meetup twice a month, every month.
-Examples include museum tours, art galleries, park days with fitness theme, etc.
+Examples include museum tours, art gallery tours, park days with fitness theme, sporting events, etc.

 Q. How many parents/students should be enrolled?

-A. Program capacity is determined by the number of enrolled students.
-The goal for each city is 100 (go figure!) students.
+A. Program launch is determined by the number of enrolled students.
+The goal for each city is a minimum of 35 students.
+There is no maximum.

 About Your City